 A Training Curriculum Specialist on the CDC staff ensures Program Assistants and other staff members are up to date on the latest teaching techniques.
 This is a key element to our ability to provide an age and developmentally appropriate child development program.

-https://usa.childcareaware.org/ : This is the website is for parents who cannot find care within our CYP.
-They must be registered on MCC.com and on a waitlist to qualify.
+https://usa.childcareaware.org - valuable to parents who cannot find care within our CYP.
+Must be registered on MCC.com and on a waitlist to qualify.